itssimmons/astral-gem-theme/README.md

 **I hope you enjoy it!**

 ## Small Notice
-Some of the documentation and images are out of date...
+Some of the documentation and images are outdated...
 I'm making my best to update everything 🤯